sbshah97/Resume/README.md

 # Resume
-This contains my resume, cover letter and all other documents necessary for anyone to view
+This contains my resume and all other documents necessary for anyone to view.

+Last updated on **5th January 2016**.